theupdateframework/pep-on-pypi-with-tuf/README.rst

 The *root* role signs for the keys that are authorized for each of the top-level roles (including itself).
 The keys belonging to the *root* role are intended to be very well-protected and used with the least frequency of all keys.
-We propose that every PSF board member own a (strong) root key.
+It is RECOMMENDED that every PSF board member own a (strong) root key.
 A majority of them can then constitute the quorum to revoke or endow trust in all top-level keys.
 Alternatively, the system administrators of PyPI (instead of PSF board members) could be responsible for signing for the *root* role.
 Therefore, the *root* role SHOULD require (t, n) keys, where n is the number of either all PyPI administrators or all PSF board members, and t > 1 (so that at least two members must sign the *root* role).